 Reverend Canon Professor Dorothy Lee is the Stewart Research Professor of New Testament, Trinity College, University of Divinity.
 Professor Lee is an Anglican Priest and scholar of the Bible with a wide publication list.

-The Australian Collaborators in Feminist Theologies (Feminist Theologies) aims to consolidate and energise the University’s commitment to the participation of women and feminist scholars in the academy and for the churches.
+The Australian Collaborators in Feminist Theologies network aims to consolidate and energise the University’s commitment to the participation of women and feminist scholars in the academy and the wider church.
 By fostering and forwarding feminist voice and vision we aim to promote Gospel justice by addressing issues relating to gender equality, class, race, sexuality, and ability.

 Dr Frances Baker RSM is Acting Master (Semester One 2019) of Catholic Theological College and a religious of the Sisters of Mercy (RSM).
 She is a member of the Department of Moral Theology and Canon Law and the Department of Systematic Theology, and is Coordinator of the Graduate Certificate in Teaching Religious Education.
 She lectures in Moral Theology and Systematic Theology.

-Professor Gabrielle McMullen AM FRACI is a member of the University of Divinity Council.
+Professor Gabrielle McMullen AM FRACI is Deputy Chancellor at the University of Divinity.

-Following postdoctoral research in Germany, Professor McMullen joined the Department of Biochemistry at Monash University and also became Dean of its Catholic residence, Mannix College, in 1981.
+Following postdoctoral research in Germany, Professor Gabrielle McMullen joined the Department of Biochemistry at Monash University and also became Dean of its Catholic residence, Mannix College, in 1981.
 She was then Rector of Australian Catholic University’s (ACU) Ballarat campus from 1995-2000 and its Pro- and Deputy Vice-Chancellor (Academic) until February 2011.
 In July 2011 she was appointed a Trustee of Mary Aikenhead Ministries, which was established by Sisters of Charity of Australia in 2009 to continue their health and aged care, education and social service ministries.

-Professor McMullen is also a member of the Council of the Divine Word University in Madang, Papua New Guinea.
-Her other community contributions have encompassed membership of education, health, theological and social services boards.
-A member of the Australian Catholic Council for Pastoral Research, her personal research interests include Catholic identity and mission, and the history of science..
+Professor McMullen is a member of the Council of the University of Divinity and also of the Council of the Divine Word University in Madang, Papua New Guinea.
+Her other community contributions have encompassed membership of education, health, theological and community services boards.
+A member of the Australian Catholic Council for Pastoral Research, her personal research interests include Catholic identity and mission, and the history of science.